ZhengSheep/Arduino-device/README.md

  with the gnd and vcc properly connected the signal pin is connected to analogin A5

-#This device is dedicately crafted to Celebrate the 20th birthday of Linwei Li#
+#This device is dedicately crafted to Celebrate the 20th birthday for you know who#